-Green tea is a great fat burner with a number of evidence-based benefits... but what if it could be made even more effective?
+Green tea is a great fat burner with a number of evidence-based benefits, whether you drink it in the morning or the early evening... but what if it could be made even more effective?
 With Amla Green, your green tea just got an upgrade.

 Amla Green enhances the health benefits of green tea by adding amla—which has been shown to increase weight loss and reduce cholesterol levels.
 Add in the powerful antioxidant and medicinal properties of this increasingly popular superfood and you've got a daily fat burner that's all upside!